saifahmedquazi/.netcoreapp/README.md

 2. Create a `dotnetcore-deployment.yaml` file that defines your Kubernetes deployment.

-3. Add a `Deploy to Kubernetes` stage to your pipeline that runs the `kubectl apply` command with your `dotnetcore-deployment.yaml` .
+3. Add a `Deploy to Kubernetes` stage to your pipeline that runs the `kubectl apply` command with your `dotnetcore-deployment.yaml` as :

+stage('Deploy to Kubernetes') {
+            steps {
+                script {
+                    sh 'kubectl apply -f dotnetcore-deployment.yaml'
+                }
+            }
+        }

 4. Make sure the Docker image tag used in your `dotnetcore-deployment.yaml` file matches the Docker image tag pushed in your `Docker push` stage.